 - 2Flea combs that are much better for that have dense bristles.Comb your dog's hair daily.

 - 3Boil citrus solution, cool it down and add yeast and sprinkle the solution on the hair.

 - 5tea tree, cedar, citrus, rosemary, or eucalyptus oil baths.
 Add these in 1:100 (oil-to-water) proportions just to be safe.
 You can, for example, use empty syringes without needles to measure the proportions of oil when adding it to water.Dogs only (not cats!):

 - 6Spread eucalyptus leaves and cedar wood chips across your lawn.

-- 7Dust the furniture with a mix of botanic dust and boric acid for a day.Wash the furniture afterwards.Advertisement
+- 7Wash the furniture afterwards.Dust the furniture with a mix of botanic dust and boric acid for a day.Advertisement